Shannon Harvey

 Social Policy Research Centre

-Supervisors: Christy Newman, kylie valentine, Anthony Smith
+Supervisors: Christy Newman, Kylie Valentine, Anthony Smith

+Shannon Harvey (they/them) is a part time PhD candidate in the Social Policy Research Centre.
 Their doctoral research engages research as a tool of transformation, using participatory approaches to trouble the gender binary in family violence responses, through the lens of the experiences of people of non-binary genders and agender people.

 Disruptive Bodies: Interrogating the Gender Binary in Family Violence Policy and Practice